Software Engineering: A Modern Approach

 Singleton is probably the most controversial and criticized.
 The reason

-is that it can be used to create global variables and data structures.
+is that it can be used to create implicit global variables and data

-terms, a global variable that can be accessed anywhere in the program by
+in practical terms, a global variable that can be accessed anywhere in

-global variables represent a form of poor coupling between classes,
+in Chapter 5, global variables represent a form of poor coupling between

-i.e., a type of coupling that is not mediated through stable interfaces.
+classes, i.e., a type of coupling that is not mediated through stable

-However, the use of a Singleton in our example does not raise
+interfaces.
+However, the use of a Singleton in our example does not

-significant concerns because it provides an appropriate solution for the
+raise significant concerns because it provides an appropriate solution

-constraint we need to address.
-Since we should have a unique log file
+for the constraint we need to address.
+Since we should have one log file

 throughout the system, this resource should be represented by a class